johannes-b/toc/proposals/incubation/keptn.md

 * [ArtifactHub](https://github.com/keptn/keptn/issues/3406) to provide a central hub for Keptn itself and Keptn integrations.
 Currently, integrations are curated via GitHub, and the ArtifactHub can provide a holistic view for the user on all available integrations.
 * [OpenTelemetry](https://github.com/keptn/enhancement-proposals/pull/30) to align the Keptn's internal "Keptn context" with the trace-context supported by OpenTelemetry.
 * [ArgoCD](https://github.com/keptn-sandbox/argocd-service/issues/1) for deployments as an alternative via Helm charts and ArgoRollouts that are already supported by Keptn.
-* [Flux](https://github.com/keptn/keptn/issues/2669), similar to ArgoCD, for deployments as an alternative via Helm charts and ArgoRollouts that are already supported by Keptn
+* [Flux](https://github.com/keptn/keptn/issues/2669), similar to ArgoCD, for deployments as an alternative via Helm charts and ArgoRollouts that are already supported by Keptn.
 * [Falco](https://github.com/keptn-sandbox/falco-service/issues/1) to identify any security issues and have its ruleset managed by Keptn and use Keptn to orchestrate counter-action in response to identified security threats.
 * [Vault](https://github.com/keptn/keptn/issues/4342) to support encrypted secret management in Keptn.
 * [Snyk](https://github.com/keptn/keptn/issues/417) to be integrated into the CD process to check for security vulnerabilities of container images as part of a quality gate and as a dedicated security scanning task during multi-stage delivery.